Chateau Amboise France – jewel of the French Renaissance

 In front of you and to the left you will immediately spot St. Hubert Chapel which was built in 1493 on the foundations of the original Oratory.
 This is the Chapel that the King wouldn’t allow the locals to worship at and had a church built in the town for them.

 This is the last resting place of Leonardo da Vinci who died at Amboise in 1519.
-The chapel is stunningly beautiful built in the flamboyant gothic style the sun streams through the stained glass windows created gorgeous patterns of colour across Da Vinci’s resting place.
+Da Vinci was invited to France by King Francis 1 and was given the Chateau Clos Luce to live in.
+The chapel is stunningly beautiful built in the flamboyant gothic style the sun streams through the stained glass windows creating gorgeous patterns of colour across Da Vinci’s resting place.

 As you wander along the ramparts to the towers you will see views of the town of Amboise and the Loire Valley river stretching for miles in all directions.
 This walk will lead you along to enter the Chateau itself.